gagansingh894/jams-rs/README.md

 `/api/models`: Endpoint for managing models

-Alternatively, you can refer also refer to the [proto definition](https://github.com/gagansingh894/jams-rs/blob/main/jams-serve/proto/api/v1/jams.proto).
+Alternatively, you can also refer to the [proto definition](https://github.com/gagansingh894/jams-rs/blob/main/jams-serve/proto/api/v1/jams.proto).
 It provides the following **RPCs**

 - `HealthCheck`
 - `Predict`